Michael Bloomberg: Family and relationships

 In 1975, Bloomberg married Susan Elizabeth Barbara Brown, a British national from Yorkshire, United Kingdom.
-They have two daughters: Emma (born c.
-1979) and Georgina (born 1983), who were featured on Born Rich, a 2003 documentary film about the children of the extremely wealthy.
+They have two daughters: Emma Beth (born c.
+1979), and Georgina Leigh (born 1983), who were featured on Born Rich, a 2003 documentary film about the children of the extremely wealthy.
 Bloomberg divorced Brown in 1993, but he has said she remains his "best friend".
 Since 2000, Bloomberg has lived with former New York state banking superintendent Diana Taylor.
+Emma Bloomberg was married to Chris Frissora, son of Mark Frissora, and they had a daughter with a hybrid surname, Frissberg.

-Bloomberg's younger sister, Marjorie Tiven, has been commissioner of the New York City Commission for the United Nations, Consular Corps and Protocol, since February 2002.
+Bloomberg's younger sister, Marjorie Tiven, has been commissioner of the New York City Commission for the United Nations, Consular Corps, and Protocol, since February 2002.

+Relations with the Sackler family

+During the opioid epidemic in the United States, Mortimer Sackler — son of a co-founder of the company, Purdue Pharma, and a member of its board, met with Bloomberg to "seek his help and guidance on the current issues we are facing".
+Purdue's head of communications, Josephine Martin, added "Any positive news or ability to get our side out is through Bloomberg.
+We have given them exclusives and they have treated us very well."
+Bloomberg also advised Mortimer Sackler to consult Stu Loeser to help manage communications.